Make Your Website ADA Compliant

 The web is for everyone.

-ADA compliance websites allow people with permanent or temporary disabilities to read your website.
+ADA compliance websites allow people with permanent or temporary disabilities to read and use your website.

 It’s important to note that keeping track of double-A (AA) compliance for ADA-Compliant Web Design is challenging.